-Coronation Strategic Income comment - Sep 18
+Coronation Strategic Income comment - Dec 19

-The preference share index was down 1.1% in September, bringing its 12-month return to 4.1%.
-Preference shares offer a steady dividend yield, linked to the prime rate and, depending on the risk profile of the issuer, currently yield between 9% and 11% (subject to a 20% dividends tax, depending on the investor entity).
+The SA Preference Share Index was down 0.5% over December, bringing its 12-month return to 18.6%.
+Preference shares offer a steady dividend yield linked to the prime rate and, depending on the risk profile of the issuer, currently yield between 9% and 11% (subject to a 20% dividends tax, depending on the investor entity).
 The change in capital structure requirements mandated by Basel III will discourage banks from issuing preference shares.
 This will limit availability.
 In addition, most of the bank-related preference shares trade at a discount, which enhances their attractiveness for holders from a total return perspective and increases the likelihood of bank buybacks.
-Despite attractive valuations, this asset class will continue to dissipate, given the lack of new issuance and because it stands at risk of being classified as eligible loss-absorbing capital (only senior to equity).
-The fund maintains select exposure to certain high quality corporate preference shares, but will not actively look to increase its holdings.
+Despite attractive valuations, this asset class will continue to dissipate, given the lack of new issuance and because it risks being classified as eligible loss-absorbing capital (only senior to equity).
+The fund maintains select exposure to certain high-quality corporate preference shares but will not actively look to increase its holdings.

 As is evident, we remain cautious in our management of the fund.
 We continue to invest only in assets and instruments that we believe have the correct risk and term premium to limit investor downside and enhance yield.